fairhopeweb/docs-4/technical/component-libraries/4-bb-budibase-client-api.md

 ##### Arguments

-`path`: a path in the app state.
+`path`: A path in the app state.
 This can be a multi-part identifier.
-E.g. the above example will result in the following being created or updated in state
+The above example will result in the following being created or updated in state:

 ```
 {